Litany: Catholic litanies

+For all of them the 2004 Enchiridion Indulgentiarum grants the partial indulgence to the faithfuls of Christ who piously pray the Litanies.

+Several others, including the Litany of the Blessed Sacrament, the Litany of the Passion, and the Litany of humility are approved for private devotion.

 Lutheran litanies

 Much of the historic Litany was retained by the Lutheran Church.
 Luther hailed it as one of the greatest Christian prayers ever.
 When faced with the Turkish armies at the gates of Vienna in 1528/29, Luther exhorted pastors to call their Christian people to repentance and prayer.
 He recommended the use of the Litany during the Sunday mass or Vespers.
 In 1529, he, after modifying the traditional Litany of the Saints (mostly by removing the invocation of saints and prayers for the pope), began using the Litany at Wittenberg in Latin and German.
 Thomas Cranmer used Luther's revised Litany as one of his main sources in the preparation of the Litany in the Book of Common Prayer.
 Today, a form of the Litany continues to be used in the various Lutheran Churches around the world.

 Methodist litanies

 The Methodist The Book of Worship for Church and Home (1965) contains the following litanies: